NeuroTechX/learn.neurotechedu.com/README.md

   - By editing a new page directly on Github.
   - By cloning this repository, installing jekyll and making the page locally (this option allows for previews).

-With either, in order to publish you push a commit to us and once approved your content becomes part of the website.
+With either option, in order to publish you push a commit to us and once approved your content becomes part of the website.

 The first option allows you to only use markdown, a very simple syntax designed to accomodate prose in web documents.
 It does require precise spacing.
 Elements such as lists might need a blank line before and after the element in order to work properly.
-You can read more about it here.
+You can read more about it [here](https://guides.github.com/features/mastering-markdown/).

 The second option gives more freedom with HTML, Markdown and a local Jekyll build.